VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 !!! note
     Notice that we compute the stomatal conductance directly using the internal function `stomatal_conductance!_`.
 We do this for speed, because the generic function `stomatal_conductance!` does some checks on its inputs every time it is called, while `stomatal_conductance!_` only does the computation.
 We don't need the extra checks because they are already made when calling `photosynthesis!`.

-Lastly, we note that the implementations of the models are linked to a given component models structure, here `LeafModels`.
+Lastly, we note that the implementations of the models are linked to a given component models structure, here `ModelList`.
 Some models -like a light interception model- are generic enough to be used for any components though.
 In this case we recommend to put the algorithm into a function that will be called by the generic function for each component.

 For exemple we could define the following dummy interception structure: